verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 ```
 where $VTR_ROOT is the root directory of your vtr source code tree.

-Note that some of the continuous integration (CI) regtests run on pull requests turn on sanitizers (currently S: Basic and R: Odin-II Basic Tests)
+Note that some of the continuous integration (CI) regtests (run automatically on pull requests) turn on sanitizers (currently S: Basic and R: Odin-II Basic Tests)

 ## Valgrind
 An alternative way to run vtr programs to check for invalid memory accesses and memory leaks is to use the valgrind tool. valgrind can be run on any build except the sanitized build, without recompilation.
 For example, to run on vpr use